-After working on these pics in Photoshop, amazingly the image pulled from HD footage was way better than that of the 12mp still!
+After working on these pics below in Photoshop, amazingly the image pulled from HD footage was way better than that of the 12mp still!
 Look at the detail below with attention to the stone of the driveway.
 There is also a lack of purple fringing in the HD video frame grab.

 The time lapse feature on this camera works a treat.
 I have used both 1 sec delay and 0.5 second delays with great effect.
 Cloud movement looks incredibly smooth as you can see in the short video below.
 Of course, you can also have delays in various other delays:

-If you use a larger image size for time lapse, you have more room to zoom in and out during processing to give a great impression of camera skill and trickery even when the film is processed at 1080p…nice.
+If you use a larger image size for time lapse, you have more room to zoom in and out during processing.
+This will give a great impression of camera skill and trickery even when the film is processed at 1080p.
+Nice.

 This is one of the main reasons I upgraded to the Hero 3…slow motion!

-I use slo mo quite a bit in my work and after the disappointment of not seeing 1080p 60fps with the new Canon EOS 5D Mark III, I was delighted to see it on the Go Pro HD Hero 3.
+I use slow-mo quite a bit in my work.
+After the disappointment of not seeing 1080p 60fps with the Canon EOS 5D Mark III when released, I was delighted to see it on the Go Pro HD Hero 3.

 Not only that, but the addition of 720p at 120fps and WVGA at 240 fps had me hitting the "buy now" button quicker than a rat up a drainpipe!
-Here is a quick, short video showing some various slow motion clips shot at 720p @ 120fps slowed down approximately 5x in post production:
+Here is a quick, short video showing some various slow motion clips.
+They were shot at 720p @ 120fps slowed down approximately 5x in post production:

 Super Slow Motion

-I also shot a few clips at WVGA resolution (848×480) with a frame rate of 240fps and then slowed it down 10x for super slow motion…excuse the clip at the end, I couldn’t resist!
+I also shot a few clips at WVGA resolution (848×480).
+Using a frame rate of 240fps I then slowed it down 10x for super slow motion.
+Excuse the clip at the end, I couldn’t resist!
 Best watched at 480p on this page (it won’t play high resolutions).

 The title is a little misleading because not only can you take 30 high resolution stills in one second, you also have a wider selection of choices: